Updated on: 11/25/2019

 No court can sentence anyone to a slow and painful death and inmates that may have been subject to levels of negligence in their care that DOC doctors called “shocking,” which lead to just that.

-Davis Law Group has previously taken cases against the DOC on behalf of clients who were harmed by their negligence.
+Davis Law Group has previously taken legal action against the DOC on behalf of clients who were harmed by their negligence.
 We know that they are tasked with a challenging responsibility, but when their duty is not upheld, we’ve seen the damage it can cause.

-If you or a loved one was harmed while in DOC custody, the experienced team of DOC negligence attorneys at Davis Law Group can help.
+If you or a loved one was harmed while in DOC custody, the experienced team of personal injury attorneys at Davis Law Group can help.
 To request a free consultation call 206-727-4000 or use our contact or chat options on this page.